 The military uses too many fucking acronyms and special lingo – so here’s some help…

 SSN: A vessel designator used by the United States Navy.
 The ‘SS’ part means that the vessel is a submarine, or is a member of the Silent Service.
 The ‘N’ part means that it is Nuclear powered.
-I would rather have a sea urchin shoved up my dickhole than serve one more day aboard one of these nightmarish boats.
+I would rather have a sea urchin shoved up my dickhole than serve one more day on these nightmarish boats.

 FPO-AP: A designator used by the United States Post Office.
 The ‘FPO’ part means that it is a Forward Post Office.
 The ‘AP’ part means that it is in the Asia-Pacific theater.
 Fuck the U.S. Mail and fuck the military.